 - Weather.
 Many motorists forget to slow down and take caution when our sunny San Diego weather pattern changes to fog, rain, or ice.
-Compromised visibility, slick surfaces, and the need for longer stopping times require a driver's full attention.
+Compromised visibility, slick surfaces, and longer stopping times require a driver's attention.

 Common Injuries Caused by Head-On Collisions

 Motorists and passengers involved in head-on crashes frequently experience injuries that require extensive medical treatments and lengthy recovery periods.
-Some conditions might appear minor at first, but then develop into something more severe, so it's imperative to get prompt medical attention after these accidents, even if you don't believe you're hurt.
+Some conditions might appear minor at first but then develop into something more severe, so getting prompt medical attention after these accidents is imperative, even if you don't believe you're hurt.
 Head-on collision injuries include:

 - Whiplash and other neck injuries

 - Back injuries

 - Burns that cause permanent scars and disfigurement

 - Head injuries, including traumatic brain injuries(TBI)